Researchers are utilizing GPS collars to track movement patterns and population trends of wild dholes.

 The dhole is the only species in the Cuon genus and is known by many names, though the origin of “dhole” is unknown.

-The dhole was originally distinguished as two seperate species of Cuon, but later recognized as a single species, separated into 11 subspecies.
+The dhole was originally distinguished as two seperate species of Cuon, but later recognized as a single species, separated into 11, then 3, subspecies.